Main content start

 - Students must earn a B or better in each of two courses from:

-- ECON 241
+- ECON 241 Public Economics I

-- ECON 242
+- ECON 242 Public Economics II

-- ECON 243
+- ECON 243 Public Economics III

-- Course assessment will be based on a combination of class performance (attendance, class questions and discussion, and presentations), problem sets, possibly a term exam covering the topics discussed in class (depending on the class), and progress on a research project.
+- Course assessment will be based on a combination of class performance (attendance, class questions and discussion, and presentations), problem sets, possibly a term exam covering the topics discussed in class (depends on the class), and progress on a research project.

 - The Public Economics field welcomes interaction via 3+ weekly student workshops, a weekly seminar with outside speakers, student/faculty/speaker dinners, and office hours.